rclone/rclone/docs/content/crypt.md

  2 / Don't encrypt directory names, leave them intact.
    \ "false"
 directory_name_encryption> 1
+Option to either compress filenames or not.

+NB If filename_encryption is not "standard" then this option will do nothing.
+Enter a boolean value (true or false).
+Press Enter for the default ("false").
+Choose a number from below, or type in your own value 1 / Compress filenames.
+   \ "true"
+ 2 / Don't compress filenames.
+   \ "false"
+filename_compression> 2
 Password or pass phrase for encryption.
 y) Yes type in my own password
 g) Generate random password